 As CEO of a short-lived Internet startup, he drafted business plans and tried to convince investors to hand over millions.
 It was one of those rare moments he wore a suit and tie in an attempt to appear different from the geeks who went about the office barefoot.

-Most of Alan McCluskey’s time is now given over to writing novels.
-He has completed eleven, six of which, Stories People Tell, Boy & Girl and its sequel In Search of Lost Girls as well as three novels from The Storyteller’s Quest series, The Reaches, The Keeper’s Daughter, The Starless Square, have been published by Secret Paths Editions.
-The author is currently writing a twelfth novel entitled People of The Forest.
+Most of Alan McCluskey’s time is now given over to writing novels and taking photos.
+He has written seventeen novels, eleven of which have been published by Secret Paths Editions: Chimera, Stories People Tell, the Boy & Girl Saga, Boy & Girl, In Search of Lost Girls and We Girls. as well as three novels from The Storyteller’s Quest series, The Reaches, The Keeper’s Daughter, The Starless Square.
+Having just finished the draft of a sequel to Stories People Tell, Local Voices, the author is currently writing two new novels , The Cloud Catcher and Bursting with Life!

-Prior to writing novels, he wrote articles for magazines about art and the impact of technology on society, as well as many scientific reports and studies.
+Prior to writing novels, he wrote articles for magazines about art and the impact of technology on society (see Connected Magazine), as well as many scientific reports and studies.
 Despite their seriousness, he sought occasions to adopt what he called the Martian perspective, questioning the self-evident.
 An approach that didn’t always make life easy.